Nurse Manager Leadership Recommendations for Staff Engagement and Success

 Provide Feedback

 Nurse managers should also provide ongoing feedback to staff.
-Regular one on one meetings allow the manager to build a relationship with each employee, and allows for staff to bring up concerns confidentially.
+Regular one on one meetings allow the manager to build a relationship with each employee and allow for staff to bring up concerns confidentially.
 It also helps keep the employee apprised of his/her performance.
 Regular staff meetings also help bring the group together and promote cohesiveness.

 Demonstrate Respect